learn-co-curriculum/dsc-json-v2-1/README.md

-Great!
 This is the general process you will use when extracting information from a JSON file.

 ## Summary
 As you can see, there's a lot going on here with the deeply nested structure of JSON data files.
-In the upcoming lab, you'll get a chance to practice loading files and continuing to parse and extract the data as you did here.